erhopf/camp2019/pages/setup.md

 ## Install virtualenv and enable your dev environment

-**PyCharm Users:** Before you go any further, if you're using PyCharm, they've got great instructions for using a virtualenv within their IDE, [Configuring Virtualenv Environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html).

 1. Now that we've cloned the project, we need to install some dependencies.
 First, let's install `virtualenv`.
 This is an isolated development environment that allows you to install packages for testing without impacting the entire system.
 Run:
    ```
    pip install virtualenv